 Although Aviam and his team have not unearthed the rest of the polis, that may happen, and sooner rather than later.

-As to why the Israeli government’s websites still state that Et-Tell was the real Bethsaida when the issue is still being investigated, the Aviam excavation is just a few years old, so the government must wrap its head around the possibility that they need to change their statements and go with the newly-excavated site.
+As to the reason behind the Israeli government’s websites continuing to state that Et-Tell was the real Bethsaida when the issue is still being investigated, the Aviam excavation is just a few years old, so the government must wrap its head around the possibility that they need to change their statements and go with the newly-excavated site.

-The Israeli Antiquities Authority has stated for the record that the issue does need to be revisited in the coming years, as the new excavations bring more and more evidence to light.
+The Israeli Antiquities Authority has stated for the record that the issue does need to be revisited in the coming years, as the new excavations bring increasingly more evidence to light.